-The Report supports continuing moves towards self-governance through trade associations such as Licensed Hajj Organisers, and commends better communication among all key stakeholders sector-wide, with the most obvious mechanism for this being through the APPG on Hajj and Umrah.
-Seán argues that particular attention be paid to “more 360 degree views of the sector” across UK and Saudi contexts, with more transparency in terms of international information sharing, as well as joined-up thinking in terms of amplifying common messages across trade, charities and agencies.
-The hope is that this will also lead to a more “pilgrim-centred” approach to consumer advice, during 2020 Seán subsequently worked with CBHUK and LHO to launch a new, more visual and transparent Hajj package Explainer for British Muslims thinking about making the pilgrimage to Mecca.
+The Report evaluates moves towards self-governance through trade associations such as Licensed Hajj Organisers, and commends better communication among stakeholders sector-wide e.g. through the APPG on Hajj and Umrah.
+However, Seán argues that attention must be paid to “more 360 degree views of the sector” across UK and Saudi contexts, with greater transparency in terms of international information sharing, as well as joined-up amplification of common messages across the trade, charities and agencies.
+In an effort to develop a more “pilgrim-centred” approach to consumer advice, during 2020 Seán subsequently worked with CBHUK and LHO to launch a new, more visual and transparent Hajj package Explainer for British Muslims thinking about making the pilgrimage to Mecca.